-When the program is run on the Global schema, the output includes the following items:
+When the program is run on the Global Schema for Documentation with OLAP Catalog Metadata, the output includes the following items:

-- The name of the root MdmSchema, which is ROOT. - The names and other information for the MdmPrimaryDimension objects in the root MdmSchema.

-The measures in the MdmMeasureDimension.
+- The name of the root MdmSchema, which is ROOT. - The names and other information for the MdmPrimaryDimension objects in the root MdmSchema. - The measures in the MdmMeasureDimension. - The dimensions and measures of the GLOBAL\CAT MdmSchema.